nf-core/coproid/docs/source/intro.md

 Options:
   --phred                       Specifies the fastq quality encoding (33 | 64).
 Defaults to 33
-  --genome1                     Path to candidate 1 Coprolite maker's genome fasta file (must be surrounded with quotes) - If index1 is not set
+  --genome1                     Path to candidate 1 Coprolite maker's genome fasta file (must be surrounded with quotes) - Required if index1 is not set or mapdamage is activated
-  --index1                      Path to Bowtie2 index genome andidate 1 Coprolite maker's genome, in the form of /path/to/*.bt2 - If genome1 is not set
+  --index1                      Path to Bowtie2 index genome andidate 1 Coprolite maker's genome, in the form of /path/to/*.bt2 - Required if genome1 is not set
-  --genome1Size                 Size of candidate 1 Coprolite maker's genome in bp - If genome1 is not set --genome2                     Path to candidate 2 Coprolite maker's genome fasta file (must be surrounded with quotes)- If index2 is not set
+  --genome1Size                 Size of candidate 1 Coprolite maker's genome in bp - If genome1 is not set --genome2                     Path to candidate 2 Coprolite maker's genome fasta file (must be surrounded with quotes)- Required if index2 is not set or mapdamage is activated
-  --index2                      Path to Bowtie2 index genome andidate 2 Coprolite maker's genome, in the form of /path/to/*.bt2 - If genome2 is not set
+  --index2                      Path to Bowtie2 index genome andidate 2 Coprolite maker's genome, in the form of /path/to/*.bt2 - Required if genome2 is not set
   --genome2Size                 Size of candidate 2 Coprolite maker's genome in bp - If genome2 is not set --collapse                    Specifies if AdapterRemoval should merge the paired-end sequences or not (yes | no).
 Default = yes
   --identity                    Identity threshold to retain read alignment.
 Default = 0.85 --bowtie                      Bowtie settings for sensivity (very-fast | very-sensitive).
-Default = very-sensitive
+Default = very-sensitive --mapdamage                   Run mapDamage for DNA damage and aDNA authentification (yes | no).
+Default = yes

 Other options:
   --results                     Name of result directory.
 Defaults to ./results